ArtisanMobile/devdocs/_posts/2014-04-24-android-aspectj.md

 If there are any settings in your application\'s manifest that are not compatible with Artisan you will be notified and the installer will not complete.
 For example, you must specify a minimum Android SDK of 2.3.3 or higher.
 Change the specified settings and run the Artisan installer again.

-If you already have an Application class you wil need to ArtisanApplication or implement ArtisanRegisteredApplication and call **ArtisanApplication.startArtisan**
+If you already have an Application class you wil need to ArtisanApplication or implement ArtisanRegisteredApplication and call **ArtisanManager.startArtisan**

 {% highlight java %}
     import com.artisan.application.ArtisanApplication;
+    import com.artisan.manager.ArtisanManager;

     public class MySampleApplication extends ArtisanApplication {
       @Override
       public void onCreate() {
         super.onCreate();
         // Put your Artisan AppID here
-        ArtisanApplication.startArtisan(this, "YOUR_ARTISAN_APPID_HERE");
+        ArtisanManager.startArtisan(this, "YOUR_ARTISAN_APPID_HERE");
       }
 {% endhighlight %}